adorad/adorad/docs/docs.md

 ### Including C code

-You can also include C code directly in your V module.
+You can also include C code directly in your Adorad module.
 For example, let's say that your C code is located in a folder named 'c' inside your module folder.
 Then: